 Micro Grid and Smart Grid - Micro Grid technologies include products that allow an area to operate autonomously, without being connected to the grid.
 The independence of a micro grid can be permanent, or achieved temporarily through a switch.
 Smart Grid technologies include products related to updating current electricity grid infrastructure to increase multidirectional communication, data collection, and automation.
 Find out more.

 Municipal Electric Supplier (Muni) - City-owned electric utilities.
-There are currently 51 municipal electric suppliers.
+There are currently 51 municipal electric suppliers in North Carolina.

 National Energy Act of 1978 - The federal act adopted in response to the energy crises of the 1970s which includes the Public Utility Regulatory Policies Act (PURPA).